Kesong puti: Culinary uses

-Kesong puti is usually sold wrapped in banana leaves.
+Kesong putî is usually sold wrapped in banana leaves.
 It has a mildly salty and tart flavor and ideally has little or no odor.
 It can be eaten as is, either fresh or grilled on a pan.
-It is also commonly eaten with bread or kakanin rice cakes, including pandesal, puto, and bibingka, It can also be used in various dishes in Filipino cuisine; including dishes like paella negra and ginataang pakô.
+It is also commonly eaten with bread or kakanín (rice cakes), including pandesal, puto, and bibingka, It can also be used in various dishes in Filipino cuisine; including dishes like paella negra and ginataáng pakô.

-Kesong puti has a shelf life of only around a week.
+Kesong putî has a shelf life of only around a week.
 It depends on the amount of salt used as well as the consistency of the cheese.
 Softer cheese spoil faster than firmer versions.
 It can be extended to about two weeks to a month if packaged correctly and refrigerated.
 However, it should never be frozen as it will form ice crystals that damage the smooth texture.

 Variants

 There are four main regions producing variants of kesong puti that probably originated independently: Laguna, Cebu, Cavite, and Bulacan.
 The following are the most prevalent production techniques for commercial kesong puti among the regions: